Gavh2909/NOTES-QUESTIONS/JAVA/JavaIQ.md

    String result = nullableOptional.orElse("Value is absent");
    ```

 Using `Optional` can lead to more readable and less error-prone code when dealing with situations where a value might be absent.
-However, it's important to use it judiciously and not excessively, especially in cases where the use of null is appropriate.

-32. CIrcuit breaker design pattern
+## 32. CIrcuit breaker design pattern
+- used to handle faults and failures in a distributed system.

-33. fault isolation
+## 33. fault isolation
+- Managing and containing errors or faults to prevent them from cancading and affecting the overall stability of a system.
+- 1. Exception Handling : using Try and Catch
+- 2. Circuit breaker Pattern :Implement the circuit breaker to detect and handle failures in a distributed system.
+- Isolation with threads:
+- Microservices : In a microservices architecture, faults in one service shuld not bring down the entore system.
+- Each microservice operates independently, and failures are isolaed to the specific service.

 34. Executer framework in threading

-35. How do you decide no of threads required for designing the appliacation? count??
+### 35. How do you decide no of threads required for designing the appliacation? count??
+using various factors like
+- 1. Nature of your task
+  2. The characteristics of your system.
+  3. available resources.

-36. Deadlogs in threading? deadlock..?
+### 36. Deadlogs in threading? deadlock..?
+   - occurs when two or more threads are blocked forever, each waiting for other to release a lock.
+   - This situation results in a standstill, where no thread ca proceed, leading to a ha;t in the execution of the program.

-37. what is synchronized?
+### 38. what is synchronized?
+- used to control acccess to critical section of code in multithreaded environment.
+- provides way to prevent mulltiple threads from concurrently executing certain sections of code, ensuring only one can access it at a time.
+- Purpose : Thread safety

-38. when to use linkedlist over list?
+### 39. when to use linkedlist over list?